miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 Just like that, we set up our first schematic of a resistor powered by a battery.

-Let's hook up this circuit.
+Let's calculate the current in a circuit.
-We will supply a voltage of 9V by our lab bench power supply, and for the resistor, we will use this one right here.

-Now, first, we have to determine its resistance value.
-Let's first orient the resistor so that the ring with the larger spacing is on the right.
-Then, we have brown, black, and red on the left and gold on the right.
+Let's say we supply a voltage of 9V by a battery, and for the resistor we chose one that has four rings.
+A brown, black, and red one on the left and a gold on the right.
 Brown stands for a 1, black for a 0, and red for a multiplier of 10^2.
 So, we have 10*10^2 = 10* * 100 = 1000 Ohm.
 The gold ring represents the deviation, which is +-5%.
 So, we expect the resistance value to be within 950 to 1050 Ohm.

-Let's measure that with our multimeter.
-A multimeter is a measurement instrument, with which you can measure many different electrical properties, such as voltage, resistance, conductivity, and more.
-A multimeter is highly recommendable tool for electronic enthusiasts, as it highly helps to trouble shoot your projects and is cheap to access.

 If we want to know how much current is flowing in our circuit, we have to reformulate Ohm's law to output the current: